Chaklader/landmark-classification-cnn/NOTES.md

 nn.ReLU() # (32, 55, 55)
 ```

-Question 4 of 6:
-Consider the same network as in Question 3, but with an additional nn.Flatten() layer at the end.
-What is the shape of
+### Q#4:  Consider the same network as in Question 3, but with an additional nn.Flatten() layer at the end.
+What is the shape of the output?
-the output?

 Answer: 96800 (32 x 55 x 55 = 96800)

 Explanation: The output from the previous convolutional layers is (32, 55, 55).
-The Flatten() layer will convert this 3D
-tensor into a 1D vector.
+The Flatten() layer will convert this 3D tensor into a 1D vector.
 The total number of elements is 32 * 55 * 55 = 96800.

-Question 5 of 6:
-What should be the value of feature_vector_dim in the first linear layer?
+### Q#5: What should be the value of feature_vector_dim in the first linear layer?
 In other words, what is the dimension of the
 feature vector that is fed to the head?
 Also, how many classes does this classifier handle?

 Answer: feature_vector_dim = 96800, n_classes = 100

-The dimension of the input to the first linear layer is the output of the flatten operation, which is equal to 32
+The dimension of the input to the first linear layer is the output of the flatten operation, which is equal to 32 feature maps times 55 x 55.
-feature
-maps times 55 x 55.
 Also the number of classes is 100 as determined by the output dimension of the last linear layer.

-Explanation: The feature vector dimension should match the flattened output from the convolutional layers, which is
-32*55*55 = 96800.
+Explanation: The feature vector dimension should match the flattened output from the convolutional layers, which is 32*55*55 = 96800.
 The final linear layer outputs 100 dimensions, indicating this network classifies into 100 classes.

-Question 6 of 6:
-Consider this CNN (note that is slightly different than the previous ones):
+### Q#6: Consider this CNN (note that is slightly different than the previous ones):

 Answer: These statements are true.